 “We now have evidence that an inexpensive, safe, and readily available pill can reduce deterioration and hospitalization from COVID-19,” said Steve Kirsch, founder of CETF.
 “This trial validates what we have already learned from multiple scientific studies, the greater the sigma-1 activation, the greater the protection.”

 Coronavirus replication occurs in a modified membranous compartment derived from the endoplasmic reticulum (ER).
 The sigma-1 receptor is bound to the ER membrane and acts as an upstream modulator of ER stress.
 As such, researchers have suspected that drugs that activate sigma-1 might be used to treat COVID-19.

 The authors of the study note that it is limited by the small sample size and short duration of follow-up.
-To actually determine if fluvoxamine is effective will require larger randomized trials with “more definitive outcome measures.”
+To actually determine if the antidepressant fluvoxamine is effective will require larger randomized trials with “more definitive outcome measures.”

 The study does confirm a large, multi-center observation study conducted in France that demonstrated that SSRI drugs significant decreased the risk of COVID-19 patients requiring a ventilator or dying from COVID-19.
 The French study suggested the SSRIs with the highest sigma-1 receptor activation had the most benefit.